2017 EXPO of Milwaukee Forum

 William Harrell, EXPO of Wisconsin Board Member, Table of the Saints

 A native of Milwaukee, William Harrell obtained his ministry credentials while incarcerated.
 His passion has been prison ministry since his own re-entry.
 He attends New Restoration Christian Church and is a board member of Project RETURN.
 Mr. Harrell has spoken about his experience being incarcerated at MSDF at numerous events and organizations.

 Although Ventae Parrow has not been convicted of any new crimes since 2001, Wisconsin has sent him back to prison on three separate occasions for crimeless revocations.
 Mr. Parrow has been incarcerated at MSDF several times.
 Ventae has talked about his experience with crimeless revocations at many public gatherings.
 He also talked about his experience in this YouTube video.

 Kimberly Donald, EXPO and 9 to 5 Wisconsin

 Kimberly Donald is an organizer with 9 to 5 Wisconsin.
 Ms. Donald is also member of EXPO.
-The Department of Corrections recently sent one of Kimberly’s family members back to prison because he was late for a meeting.
+The Department of Corrections recently incarcerated one of Kimberly’s family members because he was late for a meeting.
 She shared this story at the Joint Finance Committee meeting in West Allis on April 5.